rvardiashvili/portfolio/src/posts/thesis-jurney.md

 ---
 title: "Scaling Satellite Vision: My Thesis Journey with a Model-Agnostic Analysis Pipeline"
 date: "2025-11-24"
-description: "A technical retrospective on building a scalable, plug-and-play analysis pipeline for satellite imagery, currently a work in progress."
+description: "An ongoing technical retrospective on building a scalable, plug-and-play analysis pipeline for satellite imagery, actively in development for my Bachelor's thesis."
 slug: "thesis-journey-bigearthnet-v2"
 ---

 # Scaling Satellite Vision: My Thesis Journey with a Model-Agnostic Satellite Analysis Pipeline

-*A technical retrospective on building a scalable, plug-and-play analysis pipeline for satellite imagery, currently a work in progress.*
+*A technical retrospective on building a scalable, plug-and-play analysis pipeline for satellite imagery, actively in development for my Bachelor's thesis.*

 ## Introduction